thr3a/docs-generator-for-chatgpt/mise/index.md

 # Bun

+`mise` can be used to install and manage multiple versions of bun on the same system.

-The following are instructions for using the bun mise core plugin.
-This is used when there isn't a git plugin installed named "bun".
+> The following are instructions for using the bun mise core plugin.
+This is used when there isn't a
+> git plugin installed named "bun".

 The code for this is inside the mise repository at `./src/plugins/core/bun.rs`.